Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 #include <cpp-sort/utility/sorted_indices.h>
 ```

-`utility::sorted_indices` is a function object that takes a sorter and returns a new function object.
+`utility::sorted_indices` is a function object that takes a sorter and returns a new function object that follows the *unified sorting interface*.
 This new function object accepts a random-access ranges (or iterator/sentinel pair) and returns an [`std::vector`][std-vector] containing the indices that would sort that range (similarly to [`numpy.argsort`][numpy-argsort]).
 The resulting indices can be passed [`apply_permutation`][apply-permutation] to sort the original collection.

 ```cpp
 std::vector<int> vec = { 6, 4, 2, 1, 8, 7, 0, 9, 5, 3 };